Vladimir-A/mf-installcab/README.md

 Then copy the included mfplat.dll to the same directory as the `.exe` (e.g. re2.exe)

-Resident Evil 2 should then work.
-I'm sure much more games too.
+Resident Evil 2 etc. should then work.

 installcab.py is exactly the same as upstream except uncommented lines 129-137 (https://github.com/tonix64/python-installcab/blob/master/installcab.py